haveyoumetmiz/TradeABook/README.md

 - **Affordability:** Save money by purchasing used items at lower costs.
 - **Sustainability:** Reduce waste by reusing resources.
 - **Community Building:** Encourage interactions and support among students.
+- **Convenience:** Easily find and sell study materials within the campus.

 ---